CookiePLMonster/CookiePLMonster.github.io/_posts/2020-05-15-silentpatch-wonderful-101.md

 # Download

-Without further ado, the modification can be downloaded in *Mods & Patches*.
+Without further ado, the modification can be downloaded from *Mods & Patches*.
 Click here to head to the game's page directly:

 <a href="{% link _games/w101.md %}#silentpatch" class="button" role="button" target="_blank">{{ site.theme_settings.download_icon }} Download SilentPatch for The Wonderful 101</a> \\
 After downloading, all you need to do is to extract the archive to the game's directory and that's it!
 Not sure how to proceed?
 Check the [Setup Instructions]({% link pages/setup-instructions.md %}).